Brachial Plexus Birth Injury Attorney

 Susan Loggans Law

 Chicago personal injury attorney Susan E. Loggans can hold all negligent parties accountable for your child’s injury.
-Call (312) 588-9773 or fill out an online contact form below to have our lawyer provide a complete evaluation of your case during a free, no-obligation consultation.
+Call (312) 757-5945 or fill out the online contact form below to have our brachial plexus injury attorney provide a holistic free case review.